jnozzi/cocoadev.com/markdown/NSViewsAndMouseClicks.md

-I have an instance General/NSView subclass that has many various subviews within it.
+I have an instance NSView subclass that has many various subviews within it.
 I'd like that instance to receive all mouse left-click events first, so I tried the following code:

-    - (BOOL)acceptsFirstMouse:(General/NSEvent *)theEvent {
+    - (BOOL)acceptsFirstMouse:(NSEvent *)theEvent {
    return YES;
 }

-- (void)mouseDown:(General/NSEvent *)theEvent {
+- (void)mouseDown:(NSEvent *)theEvent {
-   General/NSPoint mouseLoc = [self convertPoint:[theEvent locationInWindow] fromView:nil];
+   NSPoint mouseLoc = [self convertPoint:[theEvent locationInWindow] fromView:nil];
-   if([theEvent type] == General/NSLeftMouseUp) {
+   if([theEvent type] == NSLeftMouseUp) {
-      General/NSLog(@"Click message");
+      NSLog(@"Click message");
    } else {
-      General/NSLog(@"Other message");
+      NSLog(@"Other message");
    }
 }

-However, I only get an "Other message" when I click in a General/NSTextField subview.
+However, I only get an "Other message" when I click in a NSTextField subview.
 Am I missing a step here?

--- General/RyanGovostes
+-- RyanGovostes

 ----